Oklahoma Veterans Commission fires embattled ODVA Director Joel Kintsel

 Stitt previously said he would have fired Kintsel by now if he had the authority to do so.
 But the governor said he did not direct his appointees to fire Kintsel.

-Senate Pro Tem Greg Treat, R-Oklahoma City, previously called on Kintsel to resign, saying his dispute with the commission had become a hinderance to serving Oklahoma's veterans.
+Senate President Pro Tem Greg Treat, R-Oklahoma City, previously called on Kintsel to resign, saying his dispute with the commission had become a hindrance to serving Oklahoma's veterans.

-The dispute between Kintsel and the commission has stalled some business at the state agency.
+The dispute between Kintsel and the commission stalled some business at the state agency.

 House Speaker Charles McCall, R-Atoka, on Thursday did not weigh in on whether Kintsel should remain employed at the Department of Veterans Affairs.

-"The most important thing is that the ODVA be functional agency," McCall said.
+"The most important thing is that the ODVA be a functional agency," McCall said.

-Veterans Commissioner Heather McEver was the lone board member to vote against firing Kintsel.